- Common uses

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant or plan to become pregnant.
+You will have to take a pregnancy test before starting treatment.
 You should not become pregnant while you are receiving pembrolizumab injection and for 4 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while receiving pembrolizumab injection, call your doctor immediately.
 Pembrolizumab injection may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
 Your doctor may tell you not to breastfeed while receiving pembrolizumab injection, and for 4 months after your final dose.